-B. Practitioner Rights related to Credentialing & Recredentialing documentation).
+B. Practitioner Rights Related to Credentialing & Re-credentialing

+Practitioners have a right to review information submitted in support of their Credentialing and Recredentialing applications (not including confidential evaluations or other confidential peer review documentation).
 In addition, if information obtained by MHN during the Credentialing or Recredentialing process varies substantially from information provided by the practitioner, MHN will notify the practitioner in writing of any discrepancy.
 Practitioners have a right to correct erroneous information.